Game of Thrones: Visual effects

 For the large number of visual effects used in the series, HBO hired British-based BlueBolt and Irish-based Screen Scene for season one.
 Most of the environment builds were done as 2.5D projections, giving viewers perspective while keeping the programming from being overwhelming.
 In 2011, the season one finale, "Fire and Blood", was nominated for a Primetime Emmy Award for Outstanding Special Visual Effects.
 The visual effects crew consisted of both on-set VFX supervisors and concept artists along with visual effect editors in post-production.

 Because the effects became more complex in subsequent seasons (including CGI creatures, fire, and water), German-based Pixomondo became the lead visual effects producer; nine of its twelve facilities contributed to the project for season two, with Stuttgart the lead studio.
-Scenes were also produced by British-based Peanut FX, Canadian-based Spin VFX, and US-based Gradient Effects.
+Scenes were also produced by British-based Peanut FX, Canadian-based Spin VFX, and American-based Gradient Effects.
 "Valar Morghulis" and "Valar Dohaeris" earned Pixomondo Primetime Emmy Awards for Outstanding Special Visual Effects in 2012 and 2013, respectively.

 HBO added German-based Mackevision to the project in season four.
 The season four finale, "The Children", won the 2014 Emmy Award for Visual Effects.
-Additional producers for season four included Canadian-based Rodeo FX, German-based Scanline VFX and US-based BAKED FX.
+Additional producers for season four included Canadian-based Rodeo FX, German-based Scanline VFX and American-based BAKED FX.
 The muscle and wing movements of the adolescent dragons in seasons four and five were based largely on those of a chicken.
 Pixomondo retained a team of 22 to 30 people focused solely on visualizing Daenerys Targaryen's dragons, with the average production time per season of 20 to 22 weeks.
-For the fifth season, HBO added Canadian-based Image Engine and US-based Crazy Horse Effects to its list of main visual-effects producers.
+For the fifth season, HBO added Canadian-based Image Engine and American-based Crazy Horse Effects to its list of main visual-effects producers.
 Visual effect supervisor Joe Bauer said that the VFX team worked on more than "10,000 shots of visual effects" throughout all eight seasons.
 More than 300 artists worked on the show's visual effects team.
 The show won eight Creative Arts Emmy Awards for visual effects, winning for Outstanding Special Visual Effects in seven consecutive seasons.